pywbem/pywbem/docs/intro.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The installation of pywbem before its version 1.0.0 required certain operating system packages.
-Version 1.0.0 of pywbem has no more dependencies on specific operating system packages (other than Python).
+Starting with version 1.0.0, pywbem has no dependencies on specific operating system packages (other than Python).

 Note that the development of pywbem still requires a number of operating